 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Boyhood Home of Colonel John Mosby (approx. 2.3 miles away); Covesville Apple Industry (approx. 2.4 miles away); Hurricane Camille (approx. 4.7 miles away); Rockfish Church (approx. 6.9 miles away); William H. Crawford (approx. 7.8 miles away); Staunton and James River Turnpike (approx. 9.1 miles away); a different marker also named Hurricane Camille (approx. 9.6 miles away); Ballenger Church (approx. 9.7 miles away).
+Boyhood Home of Colonel John Mosby (approx. 2.3 miles away); Covesville Apple Industry (approx. 2.4 miles away); Hurricane Camille (approx. 4.7 miles away); Rockfish Church (approx. 6.9 miles away); North Garden Church (approx. 7.6 miles away); William H. Crawford (approx. 7.8 miles away); Staunton and James River Turnpike (approx. 9.1 miles away); a different marker also named Hurricane Camille (approx. 9.6 miles away).

 More about this marker.
 This marker replaced a marker with the same titles and number dating back to the late 1920s or early 1930s.
 The inscriptions on that previous marker read:

 Nelson County.
 Area 473 square miles.
 Formed in 1807 from Amherst, and named for General Thomas Nelson, governor of Virginia, 1781.
 Oak Ridge, old home, is in this county.